GIOdeBrito/opencode-rules/CODING_RULES.md

 ```

 Do not use tabs in YAML;

 Do not use tabs in JSON;

 # PHP specific

 write `null` keyword in uppercase: NULL;

-Do not concatenate SQL strings: it is a bad practice and it is forbidden, in any case;
+do not concatenate SQL strings: it is a bad practice and it is forbidden, in any case;